A five-dimensional vacuum-defect wormhole space-time: Analysis of a five-dimensional vacuum-defect wormhole

+where $c_0$ is an arbitrary constant.
+Thus, we see that the geodesics path for the fifth coordinate $\chi$ behaves the same character as the azimuthal coordinate $\phi$ in the plane defined by $\theta=const$.

-The null-path in five-dimensions with $ds^2|^{5D}_{\mbox{vacuum-defect}}=0$ in the pure-canonical metric (\ref{9}) corresponds to the time-like path in four-dimensions with $ds^2|^{4D}_{\mbox{vacuum-defect}}=-(\xi^2+b^2)\,\cos^2\theta\,d\chi^2 <0$ of a massive object \cite{ss1,ss2,ss3}.
-This means that a particle in four-dimensional metric behaves as photon-like in five-dimensional metric or we can say all objects in four-dimensional metric travel along null paths in five-dimensional metric.
-It is interesting to note here that in the equatorial plane defined by $\theta=\pi/2$, both the four-dimensional metric (\ref{K1}) and the five-dimensional metric (\ref{9}) shows the same geometrical structure
+The null-path in five-dimensions with $ds^2|^{5D}=0$ in the metric (\ref{9}) corresponds to the time-like path in four-dimensions with $ds^2|^{4D}=-(\xi^2+b^2)\,\cos^2\theta\,d\chi^2 <0$ of a massive object \cite{ss1,ss2,ss3}.
+This means that a massive object or particle in the four-dimensional metric behaves as photon-like in the five-dimensional metric.
+In other words, all massive objects in the four-dimensional metric travel along null paths in the five-dimensional metric.